pranjalik606/Customised_Virtual_File_System/README.md

 4. Using this project we can use every system level functionality of Linux operating system on any other operating system platfrom.
 5. We provide our own customides shell to interact with the customides database management system.

-1)	Technology Used: System Programming using C.
-2)	User Interface Used: Command Line Interface.
-3)	Platform Required: Windows Platform or Linux Distribution

 Key Features:
 1) Custom Shell with Linux Commands: The project includes a customized shell that supports necessary Linux file system commands, making it intuitive for users familiar with Linux.
 2) System Call Implementations: Implementing crucial system calls ensures that the project provides functionality similar to the native Linux environment.